Sensor Watch Pro

 When building the original Sensor Watch, it felt ambitious to squeeze as many features as we did into such a small watch case.
 Now, with Sensor Watch Pro, we’re squeezing even more functionality into the same space: a louder piezo buzzer, RGB LED, on-board temperature and infrared light sensing, and that classic 9-pin sensor board connector with on-board I²C pull-ups.

 We’ve also made it easier than ever to perform the board swap.
-In both the original Sensor Watch and Sensor Watch Pro, you had to de-solder a tiny metal part from the original Casio watch movement, and re-solder it to Sensor Watch.
+In both the original Sensor Watch and Sensor Watch Lite, you had to de-solder a tiny metal part from the original Casio watch movement, and re-solder it to Sensor Watch.
 For Sensor Watch Pro, we’re having that spring connector custom-fabricated, and soldering it on for you.

 When coupled with the new voltage boost circuit — which we’ll talk about more in a later update — Sensor Watch Pro offers the loudest buzzer experience yet, with no soldering required.
 All you need is a screwdriver.